 Watering should be done directly into the plants urn but avoid over watering as this will cause root rot.
 Achmea Fasciata enjoy partial but not direct sunlight which makes them ideal house and office plants Flowering once for about three weeks this plant will continue to grow slowly to a maximum height of 3 foot.
 Regular misting is important as this indoor plant thrives in warm, dampish conditions.
 Being a native of South America also means that it has few natural pests when it is planted in more northern areas.

-Blooming Amazing Flower Company offer daily plant delivery services in Dublin, Ireland and abroad.
+Blooming Amazing Flower Company offer daily plant delivery services in Dublin, Ireland.